avatorl/bambu-a1-g-code/change-filament/README.md

 ➡️ Flushing (in accordance with _Falshing volumes_ in Bambu Studio)

-➡️ Flow dynamics calibration for each color (_testing required to make sure it really works_)
+➡️ Flow dynamics calibration for each color (if enabled before printing, _testing required to make sure it really works_)

 ![image](https://github.com/user-attachments/assets/06cd59a5-19a9-49f0-94f5-c07c40b21a72)